Tyreese2070/Reinforcement-Learning-for-Autonomous-Vehicles/README.md

 # Methodology
 * Complete the tasks from supervisor
-* Read technical documentation for libraries being used and AirSim Colosseum
+* Read technical documentation for libraries being used and Cosys Airsim
 * System architecture diagram
 * Justification of Colosseum
 * Explain the state space